Meet our executive leadership team who, under the direction of the chief executive, are responsible for the management of the organisation.

 As director of people, learning and strategic change, Roger’s current responsibilities cover human resources, volunteering, leadership development, organisation development and change management, learning and development, youth engagement, employee relations, security, diversity and carbon reduction.

-Executive director of fundraising
+Interim executive director of fundraising

 Executive director of international